Sector Development Archives - ISO-BEA

 • Must be able to accept a direct deposit in the name of the applicant;

-• Must show proof that the Indigenous creatives/project leads/managers/board members have final decision making authority;
+• Must show proof that the Indigenous creatives/project leads/managers/board members have final decision making authority (i.e.: Chain of Title Documents);

 • Applicants whose project includes the hiring, selecting and/or engaging of First Nations, Inuit, and /or Métis employees, trainees, mentees or other, must adhere to the ISO Policies and Processes for Eligibility in Relation to Indigenous Identity;

-• Must not be in a state of bankruptcy within the meaning of the Bankruptcy and Insolvency Act (Canada);
+• Must not be in a state of insolvency or bankruptcy, or in the course of the reorganization of its business within the meaning of the Bankruptcy and Insolvency Act (Canada);

 • Applicants must adhere to the AI (Artificial Intelligence) guide in the General Funding Guidelines;

-• Applicants can only apply once in a fiscal year, unless otherwise specified;
+• Applicants can only apply once in a fiscal year;

 • Must be in good standing with ISO, with no outstanding final reports, defaults or pending complaints or investigations.